Return of Muni Metro Rail FAQs

 Will there be wayfinding signs and outreach to help customers understand the changes?

 Yes.
 We are developing new subway maps and wayfinding signs.
 We will post knowledgeable ambassadors at transfer points and key stops to help direct customers.
-We will also install information inside our buses and trains before and after Metro service restarts, and new onboard announcements will remind customers of the new transfers points.
+We will also install information inside our buses and trains before and after Metro service restarts, and new onboard announcements will remind customers of the new transfer points.

 Other outreach includes: